Xu Jishen: Chinese Civil War

 After the breakdown of the alliance between the communists and the Kuomintang, Xu left the National Revolutionary Army.
-In March 1930, he went to the border region of Hubei, Henan and Anhui Provinces, where he was made commander of the Red 1st Army.
+In March 1930, he went to the Eyuwan Soviet in the border region of Hubei, Henan and Anhui Provinces, where he was made commander of the First Red Army.
 Under his command, the Red Army inflicted 7,000 casualties on the Kuomintang forces.
 In December 1930, the Kuomintang launched their first offensive on the area.
 Xu's forces defeated 3 Kuomintang regiments totalling 3,000 troops.
 In January 1931, Xu's command was downgraded to divisional with the merging of the Red 1st Army into the Red 4th Army.
 Xu was able to defeat a Kuomintang brigade and take 2,000 prisoners.
 A later offensive resulted in the capture of a Kuomintang general (a descendant of Song Dynasty general Yue Fei) and 5,000 soldiers.
 In April 1931, Chiang Kai-shek ordered another offensive on the area, with He Yingqin in direct command.
 Ji Hongchang, one of the generals in this campaign, refused to fight the communists and attempted negotiations instead.
 Using this to frame Xu as collaborator with the Kuomintang, Zhang Guotao ordered his execution, which took place at Guangshan County, Henan.